-

 Planning to start an Airbnb business in Bali?
 It remains a popular venture among foreign investors.
 However, you’ve likely noticed the government taking a much closer look into how property rentals operate– if you’ve spent any time on the island recently.

 The Minister of Tourism Regulation No. 6/2025 now enforces stricter tourism standards and licensing for Airbnb operations in Bali.
-By the first quarter of 2026, Online Travel Agencies (OTAs) like Airbnb and Booking.com will delist any property that cannot provide a verified Business Identification Number (NIB) that aligns with their listing.
+Online Travel Agencies (OTAs) like Airbnb and Booking.com are delisting any property that cannot provide a verified Business Identification Number (NIB) that aligns with their listing.

 This guide explores Bali’s current rental property landscape.
-We’ll cover the latest regulations that govern rental operations, and how you can set up a compliant Airbnb business on the island.
+We’ll cover the latest regulations governing rental operations and how you can set up a compliant Airbnb business on the island.

 An Overview of Rental Regulations in Bali in 2026

 Today, the government uses the Online Single Submission (OSS) system as a digital filter.
 Authorities can now instantly cross-reference your Airbnb listing against spatial (zoning) and business records.
-If your property is found to be in a non-tourism zone or lacks the correct KBLI (business classification) code, the system can block your access to the marketplace until the OSS system confirms your credentials are valid.
+If your property is found to be in a non-tourism zone or lacks the correct KBLI (business classification) code, the system will block your access to the marketplace until your credentials are confirmed as valid.

 For Airbnb operators, this translates to three key requirements:

-- Land-use and zoning alignment: Ensuring the property is designated for tourism or commercial activity.
-A proper NIB/Business permit (villa/guesthouse/pondok wisata) for the accommodation must also be held by a local SME.
+- Land-use and zoning alignment: The property must be designated for tourism or commercial activity, and a proper NIB/business permit (villa, guesthouse, or pondok wisata) for the accommodation must be held by a local individual or entity.

-- Monthly Tax Compliance: Maintaining records that reflect your actual occupancy rates and rental income.
+- Tax collection and reporting: You must maintain records that reflect your actual occupancy rates and rental income.
 Local tourism tax must be collected and reported every month.

-If you’re already operating an Airbnb business in Bali, Emerhub experts can validate your setup and secure all mandatory approvals to ensure you are fully compliant.
+If you are already operating in Bali, Emerhub experts can validate your setup and secure all mandatory approvals to bring you into full compliance.
+Schedule a free consultation today.

 Types of Property Investments for Airbnb Rental Business in Bali